Facts about nature

 • Atmospheric temperature: as the name indicates, this the level of heat or cold that the air has at a certain place and time.
 This is mainly affected by solar radiation, something which changes depending on planetary and geographical factors.
 Atmospheric temperature and precipitation are the two most important weather elements that create a climate.
 Learn more about the constitution of our atmosphere by finding out what is the magnetosphere?

 As we have explained, the sun has a great effect on the climate and weather of a region.
+Solar energy drives the Earth's weather systems and is a critical factor in determining climate patterns.
 You can learn more about the nature of this star by looking at our article on why is the sun yellow?

 Climate elements